Sanja1692/BE15_CR13_SanjaKostantinovic/README.md

 # BE15_CR13_SanjaKostantinovicCode Review 13
-Good Morning Students!

-Welcome to your last Code Review in this course.

-You will need to achieve more than 60 points to pass this CodeReview successfully.

-You will be graded according to the results achieved.
-Please see the number of points for each task below.

-The grading system has the following rules:

-Up to 60 points = red

-Between 61 and 79 = yellow

-Over 80 = green

-You can submit your solution (as GitHub project link) until Saturday at 18:00:00.

 Project description:

 A global event management company needs a web application to track events.
 They would need to have a list of all their events with the following data:

 Event’s name